Steak with Spicy Chimichurri Sauce is tour new favorite grilling recipe! Chimichurri is a fresh, vibrant sauce that goes perfectly on grilled steak!

 I chose a London Broil for this recipe but really any cut of steak will work for this.
 When the steak is done, remove it to a cutting board and cover with foil.

-Give it 15 minutes to rest or all the juices will come out as soon as you cut it and it won’t look like this…
+Let the steak rest for 5 minutes to rest or all the juices will come out as soon as you cut it and it won’t look like this…

 Worried about the spiciness for the kids?
 Don’t be.
 This is seriously the best recipe to try out any type of spice level on your kids.
 The freshness of the kale, parsley and garlic tone down the heat so you hardly know it’s there.